mrtolkien/mrtolkien.github.io/_posts/2020-10-01-unifying-lol-data.md

 - Write a `Go` implementation of `riot-transmute` running a local API in Docker to allow for much faster parsing and easier compatibility with any programming language

-My goal with this standard is to empower developers, simplify compatibility between community tools, and help new developers.
+My goal with this standard is to empower experienced developers, simplify compatibility between community tools, and help new developers.
 I think switching over to this new data format is a net positive for everybody.

 And with community support, we can make this switch happen!